osresearch/safeboot-loader/README.md

 * [X] Figure out how to expose the TPM.
 * [X] Figure out how to export the TPM event log
+* [ ] Change the event log to be "live" rather than a copy

 ## Building